huggingface/community-events/jax-controlnet-sprint/README.md

 ## Talks

-We will have talks from folks working at JAX & TPU teams at Google, diffusers and ethics teams at Hugging Face and awesome open-sorcerers working in generative AI.
-We will update this post with links to the talks, so keep an eye here or on Discord in diffusion models core-announcements channel and set your reminders!
+We have invited prominent researchers and engineers from Google, Hugging Face, and the open-source community who are working in the Generative AI space.
+We will update this section with links to the talks, so keep an eye here or on Discord in diffusion models core-announcements channel and set your reminders!

-- [Link to the talks on 17th of April](https://www.youtube.com/watch?v=SOj2sxgvFe0), we will be hosting Andreas Steiner, Margaret Mitchell and Boris Dayma.

 | Speaker	| Topic	| Time	| Video |
 |---|---|---|---|